 An aerial shot of Saskatchewan croplands, with a bright yellow patch of canola at the top

 Bright yellow canola stands out among Saskatchewan’s croplands.
-Premier Scott Moe accompanied Prime Minister Mark Carney on a trade mission to China this week, where tariffs affecting the industry will be a central topic of discussion.
+Premier Scott Moe accompanied Prime Minister Mark Carney on a trade mission to China this week, where tariffs affecting the industry were a central topic of discussion.
 Photo: Tim Smith / The Narwhal

 So, according to a federal government report called “Canola: a Canadian success story,” plant breeders in the Prairies did some tweaking, and in the 1960s, voilà, canola (that’s CAN-ola, short for Canadian oil) was born.